 Keep in mind a few things while you are using your playpen outdoors.

-First, it's not a good idea to put your babies out in the outdoor dog fence then go inside and take a nap.
+First, it's not a good idea to put your babies out in the outdoor dog fence, then go inside and take a nap.

-We're not out to scare you here, we're just being honest.
+We're not out to scare you here.
+We're just being honest.
 These are just a few things that could happen.

 If you have a puppy or a dog that is puppy pad trained, you CAN put a pad in the dog fence area, but only if it is large enough for them to get away from it.

-Get a portable dog fence for camping, and go camp with them for as long as possible!
+Get a portable pet fence for camping, and camp with them for as long as possible!

-The Best Dog Playpens Reviewed
+The Best Dog Camping Fencing Reviewed

 There are a few different types of dog pens for RVers out there.

-Best Soft-Sided Dog Playpen
+Best Soft-Sided Dog Playpen For Camping

 Precision Pet Soft Side Play Yard